How to Write Acceptance Criteria: Examples and Best Practices

 Who writes acceptance criteria?

 Writing acceptance criteria helps to establish a common understanding between the product owner and the development team with regard to solving a customer’s problem or creating product capabilities.
+But who should write acceptance criteria?
 Since acceptance criteria relate to the client and the team, they should be written either by the client or a team member.

 At Mobindustry, our business analysts write all the acceptance criteria for user stories.
 Business analysts understand the client’s needs and what developers need to know to meet the project requirements.